rangsimanketkaew/topology_violation/README.md

 ## Application to DPD simulation
 Simulating the polymer to be consistent with the real physical properties of polymer is very important.
 One of the problematic issue is topology violation, which generally uccurs during simulation.
 [Goujon *et al.*](https://aip.scitation.org/doi/10.1063/1.2954022) studied topology violation and develop the technique to reduces number of polymer chain crossing event.
 [Sirk *et al.*](http://dx.doi.org/10.1063/1.3698476) reported the modified Segmental Repulsive Potential (mSRP) used with DPD simulation, DPD/mSRP.
 They also evaluate the performance of mSRP and reported the optimized parameter.
 [Ketkaew and Tantirungrotechai](http://onlinelibrary.wiley.com/doi/10.1002/mats.201700093/abstract) used the DPD and DPD/mSRP simulations to study the polyisoprene (natural rubber) entanglement.
 I personally suggest the LAMMPS manual for more practical details of [DPD simulation](http://lammps.sandia.gov/doc/pair_dpd.html) and [mSRP technique](http://lammps.sandia.gov/doc/pair_srp.html).

-## Usage
+## Normal Usage
-### tv_counting
+#### tv_count.py and tv_count.exe
-I strongly prefer to use tv_count.py source code instead of running tv_count.exe (executable file) becuase the latter sometimes has a problem with map function in python.
+I strongly prefer to use tv_count.py source code rather than tv_count.exe becuase the latter sometimes has a problem with map function in python.
 You are also expected to understand the concept of coarse-grained modelling and topology violation in polymer simulation before using tv_counting code. </br>

-Execute program using python interpreter </br>
+**Execute program using python interpreter** </br>
 Source code is available at
 ```
 /src/tv_count.py